 “New Vogue” dancing is one of the three brands of Dancesport and is uniquely Australian.
-It is all about sequence dancing – where the steps you are going to use are all pre-choreographed and everyone dances the same steps at the same time.
+It is all about sequence dancing – where the steps you are going to use are all pre-choreographed according to a script and everyone dances the same steps at the same time.
 This takes the stress out of deciding which steps you’re going to do.
 You simply learn the moves and, providing you can remember them, after a while they become almost automatic.
 If you forget, you can always watch the person in front or rely on your partner to remember.
 This can have its good and bad points however … I’ve seen a few “train wrecks” created from someone giving the wrong lead, others follow and so it goes down the line of dance.

 Once you’re confident with the sequence, you can add your own personal flair and feel a great sense of enjoyment and achievement.